Meet the Founder – Sandy Jones

-Sandy is a professional organizer who originally hails from beautiful San Diego, California – but got to Texas as she fast as she could in 2005 and loves it!
-While settling in to her new home that year, a new friend asked her who organized her office?
-When Sandy said “I did” this friend asked her if she’d come over and make some “suggestions” about organizing her own office.
+Sandy originally hails from beautiful San Diego, California – but got to Texas as she fast as she could in 2005 and loves it!
+While settling in to her new home, a new friend asked her who organized her office?
+When Sandy said “I did”, this friend asked her if she’d come over and make some “suggestions” about organizing her own office.
 Sandy asked questions and listened, then made some suggestions.
 Her friend stated that she had hired Professional Organizers in the past, but had felt no one had asked the questions that were necessary in order to create a solution that worked for HER.
-Having never heard of a “Professional Organizer”, Sandy delved into the subject, got hooked and has been learning and growing ever since.
+Having never heard of a “Professional Organizer”, Sandy delved into the subject, got hooked, and she’s been learning and growing ever since.

-Sandy is also a member of, and involved with several professional organizations which you can learn more about at Associations and Affiliations – such as the National Association of Professional Organizers (NAPO) and has served on the local NAPO-DFW chapter board in the positions of Director of Professional Development, Director at Large and Corporate Associate Member Director.
+Sandy is a member of, and involved with several professional organizations which you can learn more about at Associations and Affiliations such as the National Association of Professional Organizers (NAPO) and has served on a local NAPO (DFW) chapter board in the positions of Director of Professional Development, Director at Large and Corporate Associate Member Director.

 I love the phrase “If everything is important, then nothing is important”.
 I don’t know the origin of this phrase, but I love it and find it helpful to apply to my life frequently, and we in turn share this concept with our clients.
 There is something about this phrase that is so concise and to-the-point – yet simple.
 Parting with possessions or prioritizing goals can be challenging if not impossible – if we put equal value on everything; based on sentimentality, history, value, possibilities, good intentions, or dreams regardless of our need, the condition, or the space.
 We believe that some “things” truly matter more than others – especially as the year’s go on.